 The History and Archives Committee offers a Young Surgeons Essay Competition intended to recognize and support young surgeons who are interested in the historical roots of our profession and are dedicated to studying it.
 The objective is to produce a scholarly essay for publication using original historical research that will advance our knowledge of the past, thus promoting both young surgeon historians and the history of surgery itself.

 Young surgeons are invited to submit an essay on a historical topic of their choosing.
-Up to three winners will be invited to publish his/her paper in Annals of Surgery Open, with publication costs covered.
+The winner and runner up will be invited to publish their paper in a surgical journal, with publication costs covered, if accepted.

 Entries are invited from young surgeons who must be the first and primary author.